saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--region`
 <p><small>| OPTIONAL | STRING |</small></p>

-__Description__: Sets your Sauce Labs region data center.
-Possible values are `us-west`, `eu-central`, `us-east`, and `apac-southeast`.
+__Description__: Sets your Sauce Labs region data center such as `us-west`, `eu-central`, etc...
 For more information, see [Data Center Endpoints](#data-center-endpoints). <br/>
 __Default__: If you don't specify a Data Center at all, Sauce Connect will default to `us-west`. <br/>
 __Shorthand__: `-r`

 :::caution
-We recommend using this flag over its predecessor, `--rest-url`, which will eventually be deprecated.
+We recommend using this flag over `--rest-url` for keeping CLI options more readable.
 Not compatible with versions below 4.7.0.
 :::

 ---